NexInfinite/adventofcode23/README.md

 ## Solutions

+Most of these aren't optimised, this really isn't my best code
 - Day 1
     - [x] Challenge 1 - Over optimised (one liner)
     - [x] Challenge 2 - Not optimised